backupbrew/switchbrew/NS Services.md

 other cmds, anything not in that table can't be used with this.

-Returns a string path for the specified type of patch content with this titleID.
+Returns a string path for the specified type of patch content with this titleID, otherwise returns regular-application paths when update-title not installed.
 Returns an error when the specified type of content doesn't exist for this title.
 Starts with "@{SdCardContent,UserContent}://" and ends in ".nca".

+For gamecard content, the output path is: "@GcS00000002:/<NcaId>.nca".
+NCA-type0 with gamecard returns 0 with an empty output string.

 The output string is then used by the user-process with [FS](Filesystem%20services.md "wikilink") to mount the content.